krakend/krakend-documentation/deploying/best-practices.md

 title: Deployment best practices
 weight: 10
 ---

----
-Setting up a cluster of KrakenD instances is a straightforward process, but here are some not so obvious recommendations to get a good start.
+Setting up a cluster of KrakenD instances is a straightforward process, but here are some not-so-obvious recommendations to get a good start.

 ## Use blue/green or similar deployment strategy